-Two large-scale long-baseline experiments are under preparation or proposed in future.
-DUNE [103] will be a 1,300 km long-baseline experiment based in US.
+Two large-scale long-baseline experiments are under construction.
+DUNE [101] will be a 1,300 km long-baseline experiment based in the US.
 The DUNE far detector will consist of four modules of at least 10 kt fiducial mass liquid argon time projection chambers, located 1.5 km underground at the Sanford Underground Research Facility in South Dakota.
 The beamline for DUNE, 1.2 MW at start and upgradable to 2.4 MW, as well as the facility for near detectors will be newly constructed at Fermilab.
-In Japan, Hyper-Kamiokande [102] is proposed as the successor of the Super-Kamiokande detector.
-It will be a water Cherenkov detector with 260 (190) kt total (fiducial) mass.
-With upgrade of existing accelerator and beamline, J-PARC will provide a 1.3 MW neutrino beam to Hyper-Kamiokande.
+The Hyper-Kamiokande detector [100] in Japan will be the successor of the Super-Kamiokande detector.
+It will be a water Cherenkov detector with 260 kt total water mass.
+With upgrades to the existing accelerator and beamline, J-PARC will provide a 1.3 MW neutrino beam to Hyper-Kamiokande with a baseline of 295 km.
 Both DUNE and Hyper-Kamiokande will have a rich physics program besides the long-baseline experiment, such as searches for nucleon decays and study of supernova neutrinos.